New Mexico National Guard: History

 The Vietnam War caused a beef-up in the Guard's manpower and equipment.
 Although no Army National Guard units were activated for Federal service, many guardsmen did volunteer for duty.
 On June 4, 1968, 22 F-100 fighter aircraft, accompanied by 360 personnel departed Kirtland AFB for a new home station at Tuy Hoa Air Base, South Vietnam.
 Two hundred eighty personnel, the remainder of the 150th Tactical Fighter Group, departed to Korea to augment regular Air Force personnel at Taegu AFB, Osan AFB, Kunsan AFB and Suwan AFB.
 Others were sent to Japan and to stateside air bases.
 One hundred members of the unit remained in New Mexico.
 During May and June 1969 all Air Guard personnel were deactivated and returned to State control.

 In 1967, the Army Guard was ordered to State duty by the Governor to assist local and State law enforcement officials following a raid on the Rio Arriba County Courthouse in Tierra Amarilla.
-Following the Kent State shootings in May of 1970, Army and Air Guard units were ordered to State duty to assist local and State police during campus unrest at the University of New Mexico.
+Following the Kent State shootings in May 1970, Army and Air Guard units were ordered to State duty to assist local and State police during campus unrest at the University of New Mexico.
 On May 8, guardsmen bayoneted eleven people and were subsequently withdrawn from university grounds.

 The riot at the State Penitentiary in Santa Fe during February 1980 will be remembered as one of the worst in history.
 Guard personnel and many law enforcement officers were on duty throughout the thirty-six-hour siege during which the penitentiary was burned and thirty-three inmates were killed and many injured.
 This same year the 150th Tactical Fighter Group won the Winston P. Wilson Trophy for being the best Fighter Unit in the Air National Guard.

 During the 1983-1989 time frame the New Mexico Army National Guard began a complete modernization program to gain high technology type units.
 The 5th Battalion (Roland) was fielded at McGregor range.
 This unit was disbanded in September 1988, due to Federal budget cuts.
 A complete conversion of Duster Battalions to the Chaparral Battalions was accomplished.
 A new HAWK Missile Battalion is now in place at Rio Rancho, New Mexico.